Who can create Composite Surveys?

 Flying in similar conditions with best practices will give no significant (⪅ 3cm | ⪅ 1/10') change between surveys.

-Flying in differing conditions (different time of day, levels of cloud cover etc.) may result in the surveys looking different in color.
+Flying in differing conditions (for example, different times of day, levels of cloud cover, etc.) may result in the surveys looking different in color.

 Flying any of the surveys to be merged with poor practices, or the wrong equipment will likely cause big step changes in elevation on the boundaries.